Vivekgupta96/eCommerce-Application/README.md

 ## Features
-* User  and Admin registration and login with JWT authentication
+* User registration and login with JWT  authentication
 * Password encryption using BCrypt
-* Role-based authorization with Spring Security
+* Role-based authorization with Spring Security for user and admin
 * Customized access denied handling
 * User Module
 * Admin Module